igorski/MWEngine/README.md

 x86- architecture and running Android 4.1 or higher.
 The example will demonstrate how to quickly get a musical sequence going using the library.

-To install the demo: first build the library as described above, and then run the build script to deploy the .APK unto an attached device/emulator (note that older emulated devices can only operate at a sample rate of 8 kHz!).
+To install the demo: first build the library as described above, and then run the build script to deploy the .APK onto an attached device/emulator (note that older emulated devices can only operate at a sample rate of 8 kHz!).

 ### Note on AAudio

-The AAudio implementation has been built using (in Googles words): _"a Preview release of the AAudio library.
+The AAudio implementation has been built using (in Google's words): _"a Preview release of the AAudio library.
 The API might change in backward-incompatible ways in future releases.
 It is not recommended for production use."_ so use it at your own peril.
 To use AAudio instead of OpenSL: